iCliniq Logo

 What Is COPD?

 The liver produces alpha one antitrypsin enzyme, which is then secreted into the bloodstream.
-It helps inhibit the elastase enzyme; therefore, all the elastin is broken down, and thus the enzyme has a protective action on the lungs.
+It helps inhibit the elastase enzyme, which breaks down all the elastin and thus protects the lungs.
 COPD mainly consists of two disorders: chronic bronchitis and emphysema.
-These two conditions can co-occur and can vary in severity.
-Chronic bronchitis is the inflammation of the bronchial lining.
+These two conditions can co-occur and vary in severity.
+Chronic bronchitis is inflammation of the bronchial lining.
 Emphysema is a condition in which the alveolar sac is destroyed due to exposure to irritating toxic gasses and cigarette smoking.

 What Is Chronic Bronchitis?